 GMC Jimmy owners have reported 10 problems related to brake hoses, lines/piping, and fittings (under the service brakes category).
+The most recently reported issues are listed below.

 Brake failure while driving, vehicle was in motion.
 Brake line corrosion caused front brakes to fail on 11/30/2015 no accident resulted from the failure.